Do You Know All 13 Light Red Wine Varieties?

 Zweigelt

-Zweigelt was created during the age of viticulture experimentation in the 1900s, which also brought us Pinotage and Müller-Thurgau.
-Zweigelt is a hybrid of St. Laurent and Blaufrankish made in Austria.
+Austrian viticulturist Fritz Zweigelt created Zweigelt during the 1900s, an era of viticulture experimentation that also brought us Pinotage and Müller-Thurgau.

 Winemakers may use oak or blend Zweigelt with other indigenous varieties, such as St. Laurent, to make the wine less “juicy” and more complex.
 Because of its lack of tannin and often acidity, you’ll want to drink it young.

 What does Zweigelt taste like?
-With a purple hue it has flavors of fresh berries with somewhat crunchy tannins.
+With a purple hue, it has fresh berry flavors with crunchy tannins.

 Zweigelt Serving Temperature: 54°F – 59°F Slightly chilled.